lpheng104/Pheng-Capstone2026/docs/scoping-decision.md

 | | Deployment + clean-machine test | 10 |
 | | **Construction total** | 65 |

 Plan: 60 hours.
 Hard ceiling: 75.
-My number: <N>. <One sentence saying whether that leaves slack, and what happens if it does not.>
+My number: 65 . <My project is a total of 65 hours which leaves around 10 before I hit the hard ceiling.
+This means that I have about 10 hours of wiggle room incase things take longer than expected or I want to add the additional features listed below. >

 ## 4. Should features — built only if there is room
 | # | Feature (one vertical slice each) | Hours |